Patchouli: A love or hate relationship to overcome?

 There really isn’t a wrong way to find a blend that works for you.
 You can always do one drop of patchouli and multiple drops of other essential oils to get started if you want to reap the benefits of patchouli.
 Or if you like more patchouli, use more.

 Or, if you are interested in a few recipes to help get you started, you can get a few here.
-If you like these you may like the recipes for Lime soon to follow!
-Just make sure you are signed up for the Be Kind Botanicals Club so you can get the Lime pdf in your inbox!
+If you like this blog and the recipes, make sure you are signed up for the Be Kind Botanicals Emails so you can get more in your inbox!

 1 Ito K, Akahoshi Y, Ito M, Kaneko S. Sedative effects of inhaled essential oil components of traditional fragrance Pogostemon cablin leaves and their structure–activity relationships.
 Journal of Traditional and Complementary Medicine.
 2016;6(2):140-145. doi:10.1016/j.jtcme.2015.01.004.